-Derek purchases 2 items for $100 each.
-The transaction would normally be recorded as follows:
+Derek purchases 2 different items for 100 each.
+The transaction would normally be recorded as follows, and everything is straightforward:

 A problem can arise if you are charged tax or when a discount is applied.
 Your supplier might use either of two methods for calculating taxes and discounts: